 Although it sometimes may not feel that way, you do have rights when the IRS is investigating you.
 Some of these rights include:

 You generally have appeal rights within 30 days of receiving an IRS adjustment to your return.
 It is highly advised that you contact an attorney as soon as you receive your letter because those thirty days can go by quickly.
 It is important to note that your appeal must be filed in thirty days, not one month, and that an appeal that is one day late is not timely and will not be accepted.
-Contact a tax attorney to learn more about your appeal rights and whether you should appeal within the IRS first or skip straight to Tax Court.
+Contact a Vienna IRS Tax Litigation Lawyer to learn more about your appeal rights and whether you should appeal within the IRS first or skip straight to Tax Court.